davidmarkclements/v8-perf/readme.md

 since we recommend returning object literals from functions (rather than using classes or constructors) as a general best coding practice.

+_Edit: Jakob Kummerow noted in [http://disq.us/p/1kvomfk]() that Turbofan can optimize away the object allocation in this specific microbenchmark.
+We are working on a updated version to take this in consideration._

 ### Polymorphic vs monomorphic functions